oktadev/okta-blog/_source/_posts/2020-07-20-easy-user-sync-hooks.md

 {% img blog/easy-user-sync-hooks/glitch-remix.png alt:"remix" width:"773" %}{: .center-image }

-Remixing will create a name and URL that you’ll be able to use for testing.
+Remixing will create a name and URL that you'll be able to use for testing.
 For example:
 Glitch app name: exclusive-peppermint-neighborhood Glitch app URL: https://exclusive-peppermint-neighborhood.glitch.me/getUsers